8 Kitchen Remodel Costs to Consider

-According to HomeAdvisor, the national average for a kitchen renovation is $23,887, with a low-end remodel starting around $4,000 and a high-end project reaching $58,000 or more.
+According to HomeAdvisor, the national average for a kitchen renovation is $25,291, with a low-end remodel starting around $4,000 and a high-end project reaching $60,000 or more.
 The disparities between cost estimates are due to the range of options for renovations and the scale of projects.
-Many kitchen remodels are smaller projects – think countertop replacement rather than an overhaul of the entire room.
+Many kitchen remodels are smaller projects – think countertop replacement rather than taking out the walls and floors.

 When you're considering a kitchen overhaul, how much should you spend?
 “A really good rule of thumb for a kitchen project is that it should cost anywhere from 5% to 15% of the home’s value,” says Dan DiClerico, home expert and smart home strategist for HomeAdvisor.

 How much you’ll spend on your kitchen renovation also depends on how much cash you've set aside or the amount of the home improvement-related loan you’ve obtained.